Vaahne/SBA3/README.md

  Adds tasks with text field and specify future due date.
  Edit/Delete task on click corresponding buttons next to the task.
  Check on a task to mark it completed.
+## What could you have done differently during the planning stages of your project to make the execution easier?
+ During the planning stages , I would have thought more about possible future enhancements, like adding task catogories or notifications based on duedates.
+This would have helped ensure the application is more flexible and scalable as new features are added.